-The Northampton MUD recently approved the installation of smart water meters.
+When it comes to water, now more than ever, every drop counts.
+Therefore, the Northampton MUD has equipped your home with a smart water meter.
 These systems help residents make informed decisions about their water usage and help improve water conservation.
-Additionally, these meters utilize electronic sensors to measure water flow and are more accurate, especially during low flow usage.
-Beginning in December, the District will begin replacing the old mechanical meters with new digital ones.
-Hays Utility South Corporation will begin installation of the new meters in the older homes and move northward through the subdivision to the newer homes.
-Scheduled completion is late 2018.
+Additionally, these meters utilize electronic sensors to measure water flow and are more accurate, especially during low flow usage

 Benefits of Smart Meters

 Smart meters allow residents the ability to track their water usage and provide benefits including: